Harry Daniels (water polo)

 Harry Clifton Daniels (June 23, 1900 - February 21, 1965) was an American competitive swimmer and water polo player who competed for Northwestern University and played goalie for the U.S. Water Polo team at the 1928 Amsterdam Olympics.

-Daniels was born the third of five children on June 23, 1900 to Harry Everett Daniels, who headed the West Disinfecting Company, a railway supplier, and Jane Johnson Sloan Daniels in Forest Hills in Boston, Massachusetts.
-Harry Daniel's father was athletic and a member of the Illinois Athletic and Golf Club, and like Harry was a mason.
+Daniels was born the third of five children on June 23, 1900, to Harry Everett Daniels, who headed the West Disinfecting Company, a railway supplier, and Jane Johnson Sloan Daniels in Forest Hills in Boston, Massachusetts.
+Harry Daniels's father was athletic and a member of the Illinois Athletic and Golf Club, and like Harry was a mason.

 Northwestern University

 He trained in swimming and water polo with the highly competitive teams of the Chicago Athletic Association where he would become a life member.
 Beginning in 1918, he swam and played water polo at Evanston's Northwestern University where he was managed by Hall of Fame Coach Tom Robinson, the college's first swim coach.
 Daniels graduated from Northwestern in 1921.
 In an era before specialized coaches, Robinson managed swimming, diving and water polo, producing Olympians in all three sports.
 Daniels lettered in his Freshman year, and was an intercollegiate breast and backstroke champion while at Northwestern.

-He married Marian Judson on October 6, 1923 in the greater Chicago area.
+He married Marian Judson on October 6, 1923, in the greater Chicago area.
 Marian was a French major at Northwestern, graduating in 1923.

 1928 Amsterdam Olympics

-He competed in the men's tournament for the U.S. Water Polo team, at the 1928 Summer Olympics where he was coached by 1912 and 1920 Olympic swimming medalist Perry McGillivray.
+He competed in the men's tournament for the U.S. Water Polo team, at the 1928 Amsterdam Olympics where he was coached by 1912 and 1920 Olympic swimming medalist Perry McGillivray.
 McGillivray competed as both a swimmer and exceptional water polo player for the Illinois Athletic Club.
 With Daniels playing goalie, the U.S. Water Polo team finished in a four-way tie for fifth place against a highly competitive European field of competitors.
 With the American team finishing out of medal contention, Germany, Hungary, a frequent medalist, and France took the gold, silver, and bronze medals respectively in the water polo competition finals.